 National Leadership Group

-The National Leadership Group will oversee the work of four project implementation teams (PITs).
-Each PIT will focus on one of four workstreams relevant to promoting the ACORN Standards:
+The National Leadership Group (NLG) will oversee the work of four workstream teams (WSTs).
+Each WST will focus on one of four workstreams relevant to promoting the ACORN Standards:

-- activation model through which ACORN promotes and markets the Standards.
+- Business model through which ACORN promotes and markets the Standards.

-The PITs will work over the course of 15 months to July 2021.
-Membership of the PITs will be announced shortly.
+The WSTs will work over the course of 15 months to September 2021.
+Membership of the WSTs is detailed on their respective web-page.

 Debra Thoms is the immediate past Chief Nurse and Midwife with the Commonwealth Department of Health.
 Debra’s career in health care spans over 40 years and encompasses a wealth of experience in both nursing and health care leadership and management.
 Debra has worked in a range of settings across several states and territories during her career as well as undertaking postgraduate education to support her practice.
 Her contribution has been recognised with University of Technology Sydney awarding her an Outstanding Alumni Award, Australian College of Nursing awarding a Distinguished Life Fellowship and ACHSM awarding an Honorary Fellowship.
 In this next phase of her life Debra looks forward to engaging in areas of interest and is very pleased to be working with ACORN on this important project.

 As a registered nurse, Kathy Baker has over 50 years’ experience in the health care profession.
 Kathy has held executive management positions in Area Health Services and the NSW Health corporate office where she was the Chief Nursing and Midwifery Officer for NSW and is a former President and Director of the Australia College of Nursing where she has been awarded a Distinguished Life Membership.
 She has been awarded an Adjunct Professorship with Western Sydney University and the University of Sydney as well as an Honorary Fellowship with the University of Technology Sydney for her contribution toward nursing education reform within the health industry.